aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/runcollection/_index.md

 Determines whether a node is in the collection.

-This method performs a linear search; therefore, the average execution time is proportional to Count.
+This method performs a linear search; therefore, the average execution time is proportional to [getCount()](../../com.aspose.words/nodecollection\#getCount).

 **Parameters:**
 | Parameter | Type | Description |